 Discharges from CSOs can contain a wide range of potentially polluting components originating from households, industry and urban areas.
-These discharges, which receive no treatment, can affect the levels of faecal coliforms, nutrients, dissolved oxygen, suspended sediment, organic wastes and harmful chemicals in receiving waters.
+These discharges, which receive no treatment, can affect the levels of faecal coliforms, nutrients, dissolved oxygen, suspended sediment, organic wastes and harmful chemicals in receiving waters

-The inventory of CSOs compiled during the WFD characterisation process shows that there are 2 known significant CSO within the catchment.
-CSOs are a possible source of the faecal contamination indicated by shellfish monitoring in this shellfish area.
-Therefore these CSOs could possibly be affecting shellfish water quality in this shellfish area.
+The inventory of CSOs compiled during the WFD characterisation process shows that there are 2 known significant CSOs within the catchment.
+These are located quite close to the shellfish area and are a possible source of the faecal contamination indicated in shellfish monitoring.
+Therefore, they could possibly be affecting shellfish water quality in this shellfish area.